 The problem with this analysis was that Cloninger’s two subtypes were based on a study of 360 male patients being treated for alcoholism in Veteran’s Administration hospitals.
-Thus the data was thus not a representative sample of men and women, and it also ignored the 25% of alcoholics who never seek or receive treatment.
-So in 2007 a more thorough study, one based on a more representative sample of people with AUD, was undertaken by the National Institute on Alcohol Abuse and Alcoholism (NIAAA), a unit of the National Institutes of Health (NIH).
+Thus the data was therefore not a representative sample of men and women, and it also ignored the 25% of alcoholics who never seek or receive treatment.
+So in 2007, a more thorough study, one based on a more representative sample of people with AUD, was undertaken by the National Institute on Alcohol Abuse and Alcoholism (NIAAA), a unit of the National Institutes of Health (NIH).

 The NIAAA Study and Their Definition of the 5 Types of Alcoholics

 The NIAAA study was based on the National Epidemiologic Survey on Alcohol and Related Conditions (NESARC), a nationally representative study of alcohol, drug, and mental disorders in the United States.
 It focused on 1,484 NESARC respondents who met all diagnostic criteria for alcohol dependence and included people who were in treatment for their AUD as well as people who were not.